devoidingreality/SPAWN/Documentation/FastTravel/README.txt

 	Installations were downgraded from Microsoft Windows 10 to reduce system overhead and minimize latency.
 Incompatibilities in later operating systems have also been observed.
-THOUGH, later interface layers are emulated or preserved for operator familiarity and legacy compatibility.
+However, later interface layers are emulated or preserved for operator familiarity and legacy compatibility.

 	The repository for this program can be found at [link removed].